 Bruce Buffer's personal life is pretty unknown for the most part.

 He was married to a woman named Annie Buffer, but they divorced in 2015.
-They had one son together named Dougie Buffer.
+They had one son together named Dougie Buffer, according to Bleacher Report.

 Even at 63, Buffer has no complaints about the family-less life he lives.
-In fact, he’s quite proud about the fact that he can sleep with whomever he wants.
+In fact, he's quite proud of the fact that he can sleep with whomever he wants.

 "Most married men are completely jealous of my existence, the way it's designed.
 As far as, surrogate wife, surrogate kids.
 I get to travel the world like James Bond, not have to kill anybody and I can sleep with whoever I want.
 Right?
 Unless I'm in a committed relationship.
 As we've seen in the past, If I'm committed, I'm committed.
 I think there's been a couple of three months of commitment," he said on the "Sex and Relationship" edition of his "It's Time" podcast.